nanlin7/DataWrangling-Twitter/README.md

 - The neural network predictions results downloaded programmatically using the Requests library.
 This table presents the classification results of each image alongside each tweet ID, URL, and the confidence level.
 After iteratively assessing and cleaning data from these three sources, I conducted exploratory data analysis on the cleaned dataset.
-Firstly, I programmatically assess the statistic of the different column:

-##